ugonnaagwu/practicechangeremote/Week 2/[PM 2] Week 2 overview.md

 Here’s a recommended schedule:

 *  Monday: Read [PM2.0 Usability and interviewing]([PM2.0]Usability%20and%20interviewing.md) and read [PM2.1 Prototype and test]([PM2.1]Prototype%20and%20test.md).
 Begin work on the user research interview guide and low-fidelity prototype.
-* Tuesday: Holiday
+* Tuesday: Combine and complete the low-fidelity prototype.
-* Wednesday: Combine and complete the low-fidelity prototype.
-Test with other NTs, test with friends, test with coaches.
+* Wednesday: Test with other NTs, test with friends, test with coaches.
 * Thursday: Complete user testing and read [PM2.2 Value prop and pitch]([PM2.2]Value%20prop%20and%20pitch.md).
 * Friday: Complete initial value prop.
 Read [PM2.3 Intro to spec]([PM2.3]Intro%20to%20spec.md) for a preview of next week.